-Algebraic Tools for Vocational Application • 5.0 Credits
+Algebraic Tools for Vocational Application [RE] • 5.0 Credits

 Designed to introduce the student to the tools and concepts necessary to solve mathematical problems applicable to the student's trade.
-Topics include ratios and proportions, percentages, measurement, applying formulas, basic algebra concepts, geometry, and basic triangle trigonometry. \$11.40 Math lab fee.
-Prerequisite: Appropriate placement or concurrent enrollment in MATH 48.
+Topics include ratios and proportions, percentages, measurement, applying formulas, basic algebra concepts, geometry, and basic triangle trigonometry. \$11.40 Math lab fee. \$10 Math course fee for supplies and to provide tutoring for students.
+Students are encouraged to access tutoring at the Academic Success Center.
+Prerequisite: Acceptance into CBC's Automotive, Welding Technology, or Manufacturing Technology program, or instructor permission.

-Business Mathematics • 5.0 Credits
+Business Mathematics [RE] • 5.0 Credits

 Mathematical concepts used in business such as interest, annuities, mortgages, investments, and taxes.
-Required by some majors for the AAS degree; does not satisfy math requirement for AA degree. \$11.40 Math lab fee.
+Required by some majors for the AAS degree; does not satisfy math requirement for AA degree. \$11.40 Math lab fee. \$10 Math course fee for supplies and to provide tutoring for students.
+Students are encouraged to access tutoring at the Academic Success

+Center.
 Prerequisite: A grade of 2.0 or better in MATH 50, or a grade of 0.7 or better in a higher math class, or appropriate placement.